kenzanlabs/pipeline-validate-js/README.md

   }
   ```

+If options are invalid it will throw a reference error.

 ## Results

 This pipeline returns an object.
 This object receives a stream with the files to validate.
-You can call the _validteJS_
+You can call the _validateJS_
 method to run the validation.
 The method will report if any issues were found during validation.
 If no issues are
 present, it will return the stream.